-From there, you’ll be prompted to tell us a little about the employee you’ll be hiring.
+You’ll be prompted to tell us a little about the employee you’ll be hiring.
 Let us know the role this person will be playing on your shoot, their email, name, and worker type.
 Classification is incredibly important when hiring workers for your project.

 If you’re onboarding someone on your production who can’t access Wrapbook, you can manually enter their information by placing their standard start up paperwork into the Documents section on your dashboard.